 The early church, just like the church today, had varied views and varied practises concerning women in ministry.
 In some churches, such as the church at Corinth, women and men contributed to the meetings regardless of gender.
 These contributions included prophecy and teaching, etc. In the early days of the church some house churches were even led by women.

-The women who accompanied the apostles were involved in missionary work which involved teaching doctrine.
+The women who accompanied the apostles were involved in missionary work which involved teaching doctrine and sometimes performing baptisms.
 Other women, like Grapte, taught local church members.
-While these women do not serve as examples of women who ministered to congregations which included men, they do serve as examples of women involved in the vital, valuable and serious ministry of teaching Christian doctrine and theology to women.
+While these women do not serve as examples of women who ministered to congregations which included men, they do serve as examples of women involved in the vital, valuable, and serious ministry of teaching Christian doctrine and theology to women.

 The Shepherd of Hermas was written in the first or early second century and is included in the works of the Apostolic Fathers.
 Its use was widespread among orthodox Christians in the second and third centuries, and was considered authoritative.
 I dislike some of the concepts of the Shepherd and am grateful it was not included in the canon of Scripture.
 While this work is not included in the Bible it does give us insight into Christian thought and customs in the post-apostolic period.

 Noutheteō is used 8 times in the New Testament.
 It means to instruct, exhort, or admonish.
 The word was used by Paul in reference to his own apostolic teaching ministry (Acts 20:31; 1 Cor.
 4:14; 1 Thess.
 5:12, 14; Col. 1:28).
 It was also used by Paul in reference to instruction and admonition by others in the church (Rom.
 15:14; 1 Thess.
 5:12, 14; 2 Thess.
 3:15; Col. 3:16).